kohler/hotcrp/README.md

 stored in `conf/options.php`, which HotCRP marks as world-unreadable.
 You must ensure that your PHP can read this file.

+    If you don’t want to run `lib/createdb.sh`, you will have to create your own database and user, initialize the database with the contents of `src/schema.sql`, and create `conf/options.php` (use `src/distoptions.php` as a guide).

 2. Edit `conf/options.php`, which is annotated to guide you.
 (`lib/createdb.sh` creates this file based on `src/distoptions.php`.)